 Freedom of Information (FOI) applications should be submitted using the correct application form and be as specific as possible to enable the correct documents to be identified.
-Application forms are available from State Records.
+Application forms are available and applications can be made online at State Records.

 An application fee (in accordance with Council's Fees & Charges Policy) must accompany the application.
 Applications under this legislation will be dealt with as soon as practicable (and in any case, within 30 days) after receipt.

 The State Records website also has detailed information on the FOI process.